 - 1. A student will have one day for every day they have an excused absence to turn in make-up work.
 (Four absences per marking term from class is considered excessive, as per Policy JH, even for excused absences.)
-A note from the student's parent or guardian must document an excused absence within two school days of a student's return to school.
-A phone call by the parent or guardian to the attendance secretary should also be made the day of the absence.
-(This phone call does not take the place of a written note to be turned into the office.)
+A phone call by the parent or guardian to the attendance secretary should be made the day of the absence.
 The student must make up any work that has been missed in order to gain proper credit, and no disciplinary consequences will be imposed.
-It is the responsibility of the student to contact each teacher within two days after returning to school to make arrangements for make-up work. - 2.
-Unexcused absences will count toward the limit of eight absences, excused or unexcused, per semester.
+It is the responsibility of the student to contact each teacher within two days after returning to school to make arrangements for make-up work. - Unexcused absences will count toward the limit of eight absences, excused or unexcused, per semester.
 Unexcused absences will also be subject to the consequences of the discipline code regarding attendance.
-The student who has an unexcused absence will not be allowed to make up any missed class work for credit.
 Notes from parents or guardians will not excuse such an unexcused absence. - 3.
 Tardiness is defined as an unexcused late arrival to class; one (1) tardy of more than half the standard class period constitutes an unexcused absence.